-Follow the step-by-step below and then grab 30 more easy-to-follow science experiments kids will beg to repeat (plus a no prep science journal to keep track of their results!) in our shop or on Teachers Pay Teachers!
+Follow the step-by-step below and then grab 30 more easy-to-follow science experiments kids will beg to repeat (plus a no prep science journal to keep track of their results!) in our shop!

 The prep for this activity is quick and easy.

 I asked my daughter to pick out some candy that came in many colors.
 Any color coated candy like Skittles or jellybeans would work but my daughter chose classic M&M’s.

 Just a note, dark colored candies like purple Skittles, black jelly beans, or brown M&M’s have the most dramatic results so it’s best to choose a candy that has at least one dark option.